Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Related Work

-Vision transformer, a strong competitor of CNNs, has been widely adopted in various vision tasks~\cite{dosovitskiy2021image,liu2021swin,yang2021focal,liang2021swinir,Yuan_2021_ICCV,liu2021transformer,SETR,yu2021pointr,sun2021boosting}, due to its powerful ability of modeling global connection within all the input tokens.
-Specifically, ViT~\cite{dosovitskiy2021image} splits images into patches, constructs tokens and processes tokens using typical transformer layers.
-Swin~\cite{liu2021swin} improves ViT by introducing shifted windows when computing self-attention and a hierarchical architecture.
-Focal~\cite{yang2021focal} introduces both fine-grained and coarse-grained attention in architecture design.
-The effectiveness of transformers has been validated in segmentation~\cite{SETR,xie2021segformer}, tracking~\cite{chen2021transformer,yan2021learning}, crowd counting~\cite{liang2021transcrowd,sun2021boosting}, multi-label classification~\cite{lanchantin2021general} and so on.
-Despite the success of transformer in these tasks, the use of transformer layers in VSS is non-trivial due to the large number of tokens among video frames.
-Here, we propose a effective and efficient way to model the contextual information for VSS.
+Vision transformer, a strong competitor of convolutional neural networks (CNNs), has been widely adopted in various vision tasks~\cite{dosovitskiy2021image,liu2021swin,MeViS,yang2021focal,liang2021swinir,yuan2021tokens,liu2021vision,SETR,MOSE,yu2021pointr,sun2023rethinking}, due to its powerful ability of modeling global connection within all the input tokens.
+Specifically, ViT~\cite{dosovitskiy2021image} splits an image into patches to construct tokens and processes tokens using typical transformer layers.
+Swin Transformer~\cite{liu2021swin} improves ViT by introducing shifted windows when computing self-attention.
+The effectiveness of transformers has been validated in tracking~\cite{chen2021transformer,yan2021learning}, crowd counting~\cite{liang2021transcrowd,sun2023rethinking}, multi-label classification~\cite{lanchantin2021general} and so on.
+In the following, we specifically discuss the transformer-based segmentation methods.